Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Experiments

-\textbf{Other Datasets.} For the other datasets, we compare our BGAD-FAS with six recent and closely related SOTA methods reported in \cite{DRA}: unsupervised KDAD \cite{MSFD}, and open-set supervised DevNet \cite{DevNet}, FLOS \cite{FocalLoss}, SAOE \cite{SAOE}, MLEP \cite{MLEP} and DRA \cite{DRA}.
-In \cite{DRA}, only image-level AUROCs are reported, thus we also only evaluate anomaly detection performance under the metric of image-level AUROC.
-Similar to the setting in \cite{DRA}, all models are trained with one anomaly sample.
-The image-level anomaly detection results are shown in Table\ref{tab:other_dataset}.
+\textbf{Other Datasets.} Here, we compare our BGAD with six recent and closely related SOTA methods reported in \cite{DRA}: unsupervised KDAD \cite{MSFD}, and supervised DevNet \cite{DevNet}, FLOS \cite{FocalLoss}, SAOE \cite{SAOE}, MLEP \cite{MLEP} and DRA \cite{DRA}.
+Following \cite{DRA}, we evaluate anomaly detection performance and report image-level AUROCs.
+Same as \cite{DRA}, all models are trained with one known anomaly sample.
+The comparison results are shown in Figure \ref{fig:other_dataset}.
 Our model can achieve the best AUROC performance on the two industrial defect inspection datasets (AITEX and ELPV), and comparable results with the SOTA methods on the two medical lesion detection datasets (BrainMRI and HeadCT).
-Specifically, our model surpasses the previous SOTA method DRA by 13.4\% and 22.8\% on the AITEX and ELPV datasets respectively.
-These results combined with the results of MVTecAD and BTAD datasets demonstrate that our method is more suitable for the industrial defect inspection tasks.
-The detection results on diverse datasets across application domains also demonstrate our method's generalization ability in different applications.